elmadev/elmaonline-site/README.md

 ## Get started

-1. Install if needed nodejs (16.10+) and yarn (3.x, run `corepack enable`)
+1. Install if needed nodejs (v16.15.0 or later) and yarn (3.x)

+   - If you install node using nvm you might need to install corepack manually `npm install -g corepack`

+2. run `corepack enable`
-2. Clone this repo
+3. Clone this repo
-3. Run `yarn` in terminal to install depedencies
+4. Run `yarn` in terminal to install depedencies
-4. Run `yarn start` in terminal to start development server
+5. Run `yarn start` in terminal to start development server

 ## Config